 Taxable gifts made during the course of the year need to be reported on IRS Form 709, United States Gift (and Generation-Skipping Transfer) Tax Return, which must be filed on April 15 of the year following the year in which the gift was made.

-One state still imposes its own gift tax in addition to the federal gift tax: Connecticut.
+Two states currently impose their own gift taxes in addition to the federal gift tax: Connecticut and Minnesota.
 Louisiana abolished its gift tax as of July 1, 2008, North Carolina abolished its gift tax as of January 1, 2009, and Tennessee abolished its gift tax as of January 1, 2012.

 Estate Taxes - Federal Estate Taxes and State Estate Taxes

-As of January 1, 2013, the District of Columbia and the following states impose a separate state estate tax: Connecticut, Delaware, Hawaii, Illinois, Maine, Maryland, Massachusetts, Minnesota, New Jersey, New York, North Carolina, Oregon, Rhode Island, Tennessee, Vermont, and Washington.
-Delaware's estate tax is set to expire on July 1, 2013, and Tennessee's estate tax will be phased out by January 1, 2016.
+As of January 1, 2014, the District of Columbia and the following states impose a separate state estate tax: Connecticut, Delaware, Hawaii, Illinois, Maine, Maryland, Massachusetts, Minnesota, New Jersey, New York, Oregon, Rhode Island, Tennessee, Vermont, and Washington.
+Note that Tennessee's estate tax is currently scheduled to be phased out by January 1, 2016.

 State Inheritance Taxes

-As of January 1, 2013, there are six states that collect a separate inheritance tax, which is a state tax imposed on certain beneficiaries who receive a deceased person's property: Indiana, Iowa, Kentucky, Maryland, Nebraska, New Jersey, and Pennsylvania.
-Indiana's inheritance tax was repealed effective January 1, 2013.
+As of January 1, 2014, there are six states that collect a separate inheritance tax, which is a state tax imposed on certain beneficiaries who receive a deceased person's property: Iowa, Kentucky, Maryland, Nebraska, New Jersey, and Pennsylvania.

 In all of these states assets passing to the deceased person's surviving spouse and charity are exempt from the inheritance tax, while in several of these states - Iowa, Kentucky, Maryland and New Jersey - assets passing to the deceased person's descendants are also exempt.
 Note that currently Maryland and New Jersey are the only two states that assess both state estate taxes and state inheritance taxes.